Our School Aim: To make learning irresistible

 - Higher ability focus groups to ensure even our highest ability disadvantaged children further their attainment and educational potential with increased challenge.

 - Improve attendance and late arrivals.

-- Provide support for parents on how they can help their child.
+- Provide support for parents and work in partnership with them on how they can help their child.

 - Listen to the views of children and parents.

 Pupil Premium allocation at Pinewood: